Share This Craft

 - Glue large buttons on the tip of every other “arm.”
 We tied a piece of floss around the button hole of each button to make it look like it was sewn (see ideas below).

 - Trim every other “arm” of the snowflake.

 - Glue a small button over each remaining end of floss.
 We put a dot of glue on the button, pulled the string taut, and press the button over the end of the floss.

 - To finish, glue a button in the center of the snowflake.

-This fuzzy wuzzy snowflake almost makes me want to snuggle it!
+This fuzzy wuzzy snowflake almost makes us want to snuggle it!
 Follow the snowflake instructions above, using pompoms and yarn instead of buttons and embroidery floss.

 - If you want a more finished look, thread the buttons before gluing them onto the bag.
 It’ll look like they are sewn on the bag!

 - Alternate way: Tie a button on each end of string, and then glue the buttons to the bag.
-I tried this, but thought it took much longer than the snowflake directions above.
+We tried this, but thought it took much longer than the snowflake directions above.